C. D. Pelham

-Christian Devont'a Pelham (born February 21, 1995) is an American professional baseball relief pitcher who is a free agent.
+Christian Devont'a Pelham (born February 21, 1995) is an American professional baseball relief pitcher in the Pittsburgh Pirates organization.
 He has previously played in Major League Baseball (MLB) for the Texas Rangers.

 Amateur career

 Pelham attended Lancaster High School in Lancaster, South Carolina.
 Undrafted out of high school, he attended Spartanburg Methodist College to play college baseball.
 Following his freshman year of college, the Milwaukee Brewers selected him in the 25th round, with the 746th overall selection, of the 2014 MLB draft.
 He did not sign with Milwaukee, instead returning to college for his sophomore year.

 Professional career

 Texas Rangers

 The Texas Rangers drafted Pehlam in the 33rd round, with the 978th overall selection, of the 2015 Major League Baseball draft, and he signed with them.
 He began his professional career with the Arizona League Rangers of the Rookie-level Arizona League in 2015, going 4–0 with a 5.40 ERA and 24 strikeouts over 18 1/3 innings in 16 games.
 Pelham spent the 2016 season with the Spokane Indians of the Low-A Northwest League, posting a 0–6 record, 6.16 ERA, 50 strikeouts, and 38 innings pitched in 16 games (7 starts).

 Pelham spent the 2017 season with the Hickory Crawdads of the Single-A South Atlantic League, posting a 4–2 record, 3.18 ERA, 75 strikeouts, and 62 1/3 innings over 37 games.
 Pelham began the 2018 season with the Down East Wood Ducks of the High-A Carolina League, posting a 0–0 record, 1.95 ERA, 34 strikeouts, and 27 2/3 innings in 23 games.
 He was promoted to the Frisco RoughRiders of the Double-A Texas League on June 22, and posted a 2–0 record, 6.16 ERA, 19 strikeouts, and 19 innings in 24 games.
 He was selected to represent the Rangers at the 2018 All-Star Futures Game.

 The Rangers promoted Pelham to the major leagues for the first time on September 4, 2018.
 Pelham posted a 0–0 record, 7.04 ERA, 7 strikeouts, and 7 2/3 innings in 10 major league games.
 Following the 2018 season, Pelham played for the Surprise Saguaros of the Arizona Fall League.
 In 2019, Pelham split the season between Frisco and the Nashville Sounds of the Triple-A Pacific Coast League, combining to go 1–4 with a 11.97 ERA over 32 1/3 innings.
 Pelham was designated for assignment on November 20, 2019.